RyanDaDeng/laravel-google-recaptcha-v3/README.md

 #### Custom implementation on Request method

-The package uses Curl to verify, if you want to use your own request method, You can create your own class and implement
+The package uses Guzzle\Http to verify, if you want to use your own request method, You can create your own class and implement
 ```
 RyanDeng\GoogleReCaptcha\Interfaces\RequestClientInterface
 ```